bendikp/aws-demo/README.md

 # AWS-demo

-Simple demo to set up a VPC with a public and two private subnets.
+Simple AWS demo to set up the following components in an AWS Region:
+* VPC
+* Internet Gateway
+* Three Subnets
+* NAT Gateway
+* Route Tables
+* Security Groups
+* EC2 instance in each subnet
+* SSH-config to connet to EC2 instances

 ## Shell